haofengac/pyCapsNet/README.md

-# CupyCapsNet: A Cupy Implementation of Capsule Networks
+# cupyCapsNet: A Cupy Implementation of Capsule Networks
 Under construction